Skip to main content

 Unit Economics

-• Landed enterprise accounts with sustainable unit economics
+• Landed enterprise accounts on top of a self-serve base — sustainable unit economics across the board

 Lessons Learned

-1. Price signals value: Too-low pricing hurt us.
-Raising prices attracted better customers.
+1. Price signals value.
+Too-low pricing hurt us.
+Raising the floor attracted better customers, not fewer.

-4. Don't fear price increases: Existing customers accepted the increase; new customers never knew the old price.
+4. Don't fear the increase.
+Existing customers accepted it, and new customers never knew the old price.